 Out of all these different types of bread, there are some types of bread that are far more popular and widely liked than others.

 One good example of this is the classic garlic bread dish.
-Garlic bread, which can be as simple as butter, garlic, and a light amount of toasting to get the bread to the perfect level of crispiness, is one of the easiest types of bread for people to make, as it can generally be done with any store bought variant of bread.
+Garlic bread, which can be as simple as butter (or a butter alternative), garlic, and a light amount of toasting to get the bread to the perfect level of crispiness, is one of the easiest types of bread for people to make, as it can generally be done with any store bought variant of bread.

 With that being said, garlic bread is a common dinner side dish, especially in the southern United States.
 If you are planning on making your own garlic bread, no matter if it is completely from scratch or if you bought it from the grocery store, you may want to consider sharing it with friends and family.